apache/spark/docs/quick-start.md

 res9: Long = 15
 {% endhighlight %}

 It may seem silly to use Spark to explore and cache a 30-line text file.
 The interesting part is that these same functions can be used on very large data sets, even when they are striped across tens or hundreds of nodes.
 You can also do this interactively by connecting `bin/spark-shell` to a cluster, as described in the [programming guide](scala-programming-guide.html#initializing-spark).

 # A Standalone App in Scala
 Now say we wanted to write a standalone application using the Spark API.
 We will walk through a simple application in both Scala (with SBT), Java (with Maven), and Python.
-If you are using other build systems, consider using the Spark assembly JAR described in the developer guide.

 We'll create a very simple Spark application in Scala.
 So simple, in fact, that it's named `SimpleApp.scala`:

 {% highlight scala %}
 /*** SimpleApp.scala ***/
 import org.apache.spark.SparkContext
 import org.apache.spark.SparkContext._
+import org.apache.spark.SparkConf

 object SimpleApp {
   def main(args: Array[String]) {
-    val logFile = "$YOUR_SPARK_HOME/README.md" // Should be some file on your system val sc = new SparkContext("local", "Simple App", "YOUR_SPARK_HOME", List("target/scala-{{site.SCALA_BINARY_VERSION}}/simple-project_{{site.SCALA_BINARY_VERSION}}-1.0.jar"))
+    val logFile = "YOUR_SPARK_HOME/README.md" // Should be some file on your system val conf = new SparkConf().setAppName("Simple Application")
+    val sc = new SparkContext(conf)
     val logData = sc.textFile(logFile, 2).cache()
     val numAs = logData.filter(line => line.contains("a")).count()
     val numBs = logData.filter(line => line.contains("b")).count()